 2.4.3 Failure to Make an Election

-If «Customer Name» does not notify BPA of its Tier 2 Short-Term Rate election amounts pursuant to section 2.4 above for a Rate Period, then BPA shall enter “zero” for the applicable Fiscal Years of the Rate Period, and «Customer Name» shall serve its remaining Above-CHWM Load amounts with Dedicated Resources.

-In the event that «Customer Name» fails to make an election of its Tier 2 Short-Term Rate election amounts pursuant to section 2.4 above, then «Customer Name» shall apply Dedicated Resources to meet its Above-CHWM Load.
-Any amounts will be updated in Exhibit A in accordance with section 2.6 below.
+If «Customer Name» fails to make an election and does not notify BPA of its Tier 2 Short-Term Rate election amounts pursuant to section 2.4 above, then BPA shall enter “zero” for the applicable Fiscal Years of the Rate Period. «Customer Name» shall serve its remaining Above-CHWM Load amounts with Dedicated Resources to meet its Above-CHWM Load and any amounts will be updated in Exhibit A in accordance with section 2.6 below.

 2.4.4 Liability